trianglegirl/recipes/03-cakes.Rmd

 * 125g icing sugar
 * 1 lemon (zest and 2 tsp juice)

-Preheat oven to 180C and line two 20cm round sponge tins Mix flour, baking powder and spices in one bowl.
+Preheat oven to 180°C and line two 20cm round sponge tins Mix flour, baking powder and spices in one bowl.
 In another bowl, mix sugar with oil and with with eggs until smooth.
 Stir in carrots and walnuts.
 Fold in the sifted dry ingredients.

 Divide and cake between two tins and bake for 25 min.
 Cool in tin.

+## Date and walnut loaf

+Makes 1lb loaf tin

+* 130g chopped dates
+* 25g brown sugar
+* 50g chopped walnuts
+* 1 small banana
+* 15g butter
+* 225ml boiling water
+* 1 tsp bicarb
+* 200g self raising flour

+Pour boiling water over dates, sugar, walnuts, banana and butter.
+Add bicarb.
+Stir and let cool.
+Mix in the flour.
+Sprinkle with demarara sugar.
+Cook for 30-40 min at 180°C.